What is the Social Enterprise Gold Mark?

 It is not just about saying you add social value and deliver such benefits as your primary business purpose, it’s about evaluating exactly how you deliver social enterprise excellence: the Social Enterprise Gold Mark is the only quality standard to provide a comprehensive framework for helping social enterprises build towards and demonstrate this.

-The Gold Mark was launched at the House of Commons in 2014, and the network of gold standard accredited social enterprises includes Integrated Care 24, York St John University, and University of Northampton.
+The Gold Mark was launched at the House of Commons in 2014, and the network of gold standard accredited social enterprises includes Integrated Care 24, The Growth Company and University of Westminster.

-Complete the short registration form and a member of our friendly team will be in touch within 2 days to answer your questions and discuss the process.
+Complete the short registration form and a member of our friendly team will be in touch to answer your questions and discuss the process.

 It is awarded to organisations that can prove best practice across key business areas, including social impact, financial transparency and business ethics.